Chesters Top 5 Bathroom Trends For 2026: Style, Colour & Aesthetics

 In the past, bathrooms tended to be more functional than anything else, but more people are looking to create a spa like sanctuary - especially as more people look for ways to unwind after a long day.
 Soft, calming colour palettes paired with natural materials like stone, marble, or wood can instantly elevate the space and bring in that serene, spa inspired atmosphere.

-After speaking to Brooke, I’m convinced I need to create a spa inspired bathroom in my own home.
+After speaking to Brooke, we’re convinced we need to create a spa inspired bathroom in my own home.
 “For an extra touch of luxury, consider adding a beautiful freestanding bath or upgrading your current setup with a rainfall showerhead, both can completely transform your daily routine”.

 If you’re after the ultimate spa experience at home, the Waipori MK2 tapware collection delivers.
 Featuring Methven’s innovative Satinjet® technology, these showers create an immersive, full-body experience you’ll love by using twin jets that collide to form over 300,000 droplets every second.
 If you haven’t experienced Satinjet, visit a Chesters Showroom to feel the difference for yourself.